 Solution: Exfoliate Regularly

 If you're new to exfoliation, you're probably thinking "What does exfoliation do?"
 Exfoliation improves the health and appearance of your skin by sloughing off dead skin cells and other impurities to reveal softer, smoother skin underneath.
 Exfoliation is especially useful for those with oily or acne-prone skin because it helps prevent clogged pores, thereby reducing breakouts.
 Other benefits of regular exfoliation are improved effectiveness of topical skincare products as well as better application of makeup.

 The two methods of exfoliation are physical exfoliation and chemical exfoliation.
 Physical exfoliation refers to the use of facial tools like loofas, brushes, and scrubs to manually scrub away dead skin cells from the epidermis.
 When it comes to chemical exfoliation, alpha and beta hydroxy acids like glycolic acid and salicylic acid will be your holy grail.
 You can find salicylic acid in Treat, our vegan acne treatment gel included in our 3-step Clear Skin Routine.
 Salicylic acid is a powerful ingredient that penetrates deep within pores to unclog them of oil, dirt, and debris.
 It also helps dissolve the connections between skin cells, promoting exfoliation.

 How often you should exfoliate will depend on your skin type.
 Those with acne-prone or oily skin should exfoliate two times a week to help keep pores squeaky clean and fresh.
-Those with sensitive or dry skin should exfoliate once a week to avoid causing skin damage or irritation.
+Those with sensitive or dry skin should exfoliate once a week to avoid the dangers of over-exfoliation, which include skin damage and irritation.

 Reduce breakouts and prevent future ones with this powerful, yet gentle exfoliating gel.Bye Bye Breakouts